Hongreline

-The hongreline was a mid-thigh-length surtout or overcoat of the frock style, usually trimmed and/or lined with fur developed and popularized during the mid-17th Century.
+The hongreline was a mid-thigh-length surtout or overcoat of the frock style, usually trimmed and/or lined with fur developed and popularized during the mid-17th century.
 Brought from Germany, the hongreline was popular in France during the reign of Louis XIII.
-The hongreline was both worn by military and civilians.
+The hongreline was worn both by military and civilians.
 At the end of the reign, a variation on the hongreline developed in the military; a sort of front-buttoned coat with a split in the rear near the hips.